 Training Dates for FY 2020/21 are completed.
 Please check back for when FY 2021/22 training dates are announced.

 - (Upcoming Training Dates will be posted here when available)

 Meeting Location: Virtual until further notice.
 In person trainings (when possible) take place at 5059 Murphy Canyon Road, Ste 320, San Diego, CA 92123

 *For additional information, PLEASE email your name, organization, phone number to CYFLiaison@namisd.org or call / text (858) 987-2980.

 *Working Together, a training of NAMI San Diego Children, Youth & Family Liaison, is approved by the CA Board of Registered Nursing, BRN Provider # 16262, for (4) CEH contact hours, CFAAP/CAADAC (4) CEH contact hours, California Association for Alcohol/Drug Educators (CAADE) (4) CEH contact hours, California Association of DUI Treatment Programs, (CADTP) Provider #170 (4) CEH contact hours.

-“PEP – Parents Empowering Parents – #OurVoicesMatter” – MONTHLY PARENT SUPPORT MEETING
+“PEP – Parents Empowering Parents – #OurVoicesMatter” – BI-MONTHLY PARENT SUPPORT MEETING IN ENGLISH & SPANISH

 *NOTICE* – PEP Meeting is currently meeting Virtually.
 Click the links below to register on Zoom: